Press Statement “Response to Indonesian UPR Session in UN Human Rights Council”

 4. Violence against women and children has become the most attention-getting issue for the UN member States, especially in the context of the fight against trafficking, the elimination of female genital mutilation, and women’s reproductive rights.
-Moreover, the civil society is of the opinion that the appreciation and encouragement of the international community should be followed up by the Government of Indonesia, including by continuing the deliberation process and enactment of the Gender Mainstreaming Bill which has been halted.
+Moreover, civil society thinks that the appreciation and encouragement of the international community should be followed up by the Government of Indonesia, including by continuing the deliberation process and enactment of the Gender Mainstreaming Bill which has been halted.

-5. The death penalty is an issue which many States expressed concern about, criticizing the resumption of executions by the Government of Indonesia.
-The Government of Indonesia is requested to resume the moratorium on the death penalty, ratify the ICCPR Optional Protocol on the abolition of the death penalty, and encouraged to put in place strict safeguards to prevent and / or stop the practice of capital punishment.
+5. The death penalty is an issue that many States expressed concern about, criticizing the resumption of executions by the Government of Indonesia.
+The Government of Indonesia is requested to resume the moratorium on the death penalty, ratify the ICCPR Optional Protocol on the abolition of the death penalty, and be encouraged to put in place strict safeguards to prevent and/or stop the practice of capital punishment.

-6. The issue of freedom of religion, the protection of religious / faith minority groups, as well as other minorities remained to be subject of deep concern.
-This is an important note for the Indonesian government to address situations wherein a number of religious communities can not enjoy their right to worship and there is a lack of recognition for some religious groups.
+6. The issue of freedom of religion, the protection of religious / faith minority groups, as well as other minorities remained be subject of deep concern.
+This is an important note for the Indonesian government to address situations wherein several religious communities can not enjoy their right to worship and there is a lack of recognition for some religious groups.

 7. In relation to the issue of Papua, the Government conveyed that special autonomy is among the measures that have been undertaken, along with improving access of journalists to Papua, prioritizing development in the region, and the process of resolving the cases of Wamena, Wasior and Paniai.
 There is a concern about the need to settle cases of human rights violations in Papua.
 From the Government’s response, it appears that while Papua is managed in the context of human rights protection, the Government does not engage in actions to substantially resolve the Papua issue itself.
 We are of the opinion that there are inconsistencies in some respects, especially those relating to human rights: